SublimeLinter/SublimeLinter-jsl/README.md

 - Code should pass flake8 and pep257 linters.
 - Vertical whitespace helps readability, don’t be afraid to use it.

+##### IMPORTANT!
+Also note that this repository uses [overcommit](https://github.com/causes/overcommit) as a validation tool.
+Before making any changes, please [install overcommit](https://github.com/causes/overcommit#installation) in your local repository.

 Thank you for helping out!